4dispel/ClipViewer/README.md

+# ClipViewer
 this is a twitch bot that connects to a chat and then provides commands to manage a queue for twitch clips

+## about
+the bot uses twitch-irc to connect to a twitch chat and uses thirtyfour to connect to a chromedriver and display twitch clips embeds

+## setup
-provide your own login_name, user access token with the scopes below, as well as stream to connect too and client id in the creds.rs file
+provide your own login_name, user access token with the scopes below, as well as stream to connect to, and client id in the creds.rs file
 ```
 chat:edit
 user:read:chat